UKCloud/documentation/articles/other/other-ref-knowledge-guidelines.md

 If you add images to the article, `.png` is the preferred file format.

+> [!NOTE]
-You should make sure that you are not violating any copyright laws with any images that you add.
+> You should make sure that you are not violating any copyright laws with any images that you add.
+>

-You should make sure that images, especially screenshots, do not contain any sensitive data, such as user names or IP addresses.
+> You should make sure that images, especially screenshots, do not contain any sensitive data, such as user names or IP addresses.

 File names for images in Knowledge Centre articles should use the following file naming convention: